The TDPS Season

 How can I direct or choreograph a performance or production for the department?

 Undergraduate and graduate student playwrights, directors, and choreographers can submit proposals for workshop performances.
-Workshop proposals forms and guidelines are available on the Advanced Study page.
+Workshop proposal forms and guidelines are available on the Advanced Study page.
 The submission deadline is in February for the following year's season.
 Graduate student directors or playwrights may also submit proposals for the Main Stage Season.
 Proposal forms are distributed over the summer and are due early in the fall semester.
 Submitted proposals are evaluated by the Season Planning Committee and treated in the same manner as submissions from faculty and guest artists.